Your Legal Support When Nursing Homes Neglect Their Duty Of Care

 For example, if you or your loved one is injured in a nursing home due to the neglect of the nursing home, your claim will be heard by a panel of arbitrators, rather than by a jury of your peers.
 In addition to being very expensive, this is a tremendous advantage to the nursing home, and a tremendous disadvantage to you, which is precisely why the nursing homes are including these arbitration agreements in their admission forms.

 Under most circumstances, such an agreement is legally binding.
-However, Klein & Carney Co., L.P.A., has been successful in overcoming and setting aside arbitration agreements so that injured nursing home residents can have their claims heard in a court of law.
+However, Klein & Carney Co., LLC, has been successful in overcoming and setting aside arbitration agreements so that injured nursing home residents can have their claims heard in a court of law.
 In fact, attorney Chris Carney has written an article for the Cleveland Academy of Trial Attorneys on methods of overcoming arbitration agreements in the nursing home context.

 Contact Us For Help With Your Elder Abuse Case